-HMO – (Health Maintenance Organization) A form of health or dental insurance combining a range of coverages on a group basis.
+A form of health or dental insurance combining a range of coverages on a group basis.
 A group of doctors and other medical professionals offer care through the HMO for a flat monthly rate with no deductibles.
 However, only visits to professionals within the HMO network are covered by the policy.
-All visits, prescriptions and other care must be cleared by the HMO in order to be covered.
-A primary physician within the HMO can handle referrals.

 A health or dental care organization composed of physicians, hospitals, or dentists that provide services at a reduced fee.
 A PPO insurance is similar to an HMO, but care is paid for as it is received instead of in advance in the form of a scheduled fee.
-PPOs may also offer more flexibility by allowing for visits to out-of-network professionals at a greater expense to the policy holder.
+PPOs may also offer more flexibility by allowing for visits to out-of-network professionals at a greater expense to the policyholder.